Legal Help Do You Need Legal Help?

 If you make a plan and a kit, you are ready for most disasters.
 But for those who would like to prepare more, and more specifically, we have these offerings:

 - Popular Mechanics tells us how to survive anything.
 Fires and Floods are the most common disasters.
 More people are vulnerable to flooding than realize it.
 Find out your flood risk and get more information on the National Flood Insurance Program here.
 Consumer Reports has another good general disaster preparedness article and gives ratings for many disaster related products.
+For recent posts on preparing for and surviving natural disasters, click here.

 - The Center for Disease Control is there to prevent and help with health risks, whatever the cause.
 The CDC realized that if you're ready to meet the zombie apocalypse, you're ready for any epidemic.
 Click here for this Zombie Pandemic information that can help save your brains and your health- great for all ages.
 Please feel secure that the United States can respond quickly to an outbreak of Ebola.
 But think of the response to the Ebola epidemic as a reminder of why we should prepare for a pandemic disaster, along with more likely disasters, like a home fire, or a flood.
 See the steps that were taken to stop Ebola.